Court Rules - Particular Civil Proceedings - Mandatory Arbitration

-(d) Any party requiring the services of a language interpreter during the hearing shall be responsible for providing it.
-Any party requiring the services of an interpreter or other assistance for the deaf or hearing impaired shall notify the Arbitration Administrator of said need not less than seven (7) days prior to the hearing.
+(d) Any party requiring the services of a language interpreter or other assistance for the deaf or hearing impaired during the hearing shall notify the Arbitration Administrator of said need not less than thirty (30) days prior to the hearing.

 13.06 DEFAULT OF A PARTY (S.Ct.
 Rule 91)